Download species observation data

 Chart of badger observations by month

-First, you'll map badger presence by converting the tabular European Badger data to a feature class.
-Then, you'll examine the data.
-Depending on the collection method, some of the data might be overrepresentative of badger locations, such as studies tracking animal movement rather than reporting single sightings.
+Another consideration during data preparation is repetition in the dataset.
+Depending on the collection method, some of the points might be overrepresentative of badger locations, such as studies tracking animal movement rather than reporting single sightings.
+You'll check for clusters of points and remove any that might bias the analysis.

 Note: